RevoltSecurities/SubProber/README.md

-Subprober - An essential HTTP multiple Probing Tool for Penetration testers and Bug Bounty Hunters
+Subprober - An essential HTTP multi-purpose Probing Tool for Penetration testers

 [Description] :

     Subprober is a high-performance tool designed for probing and  extract vital information efficiently.

-[Flags]:
+[Options]:

+    [INPUT]:

         -f,   --filename              Specify the filename containing a list of subdomains for targeted probing.
                                       This flag is used to find and analyze status codes and other pertinent details.

-    -h,   --help                Show this help message for you and exit!

         -u,   --url                   Specify a target URL for direct probing.
 This flag allows for the extraction of status codes and other valuable information.

-    -o,   --output              Define the output filename to store the results of the probing operation.

-    -c,   --concurrency          Set the concurrency level for multiple processes.
-Default is 10.
+    [PROBES-CONFIG]:

         -tl,  --title                 Retrieve and display the title of subdomains.

-    -to,  --timeout              Set a custom timeout value for sending requests.

         -sv,  --server                Identify and display the server information associated with subdomains.

         -wc,  --word-count            Retrieve and display the content length of subdomains.

+        -l ,  --location              Display the redirected location of the response.

         -apt, --application-type      Determine and display the application type of subdomains.

-    -ex,  --exclude              Exclude specific response status code(s) from the analysis.

-    -mc,  --match                Specify specific response status code(s) to include in the analysis.

-    -s,   --silent               Enable silent mode to suppress the display of Subprober banner and version information.

-    -v,   --verbose              Enable verbose mode to display error results on the console.

         -p,   --path                  Specify a path for probe and get results ex:: -p admin.php

         -px,  --proxy                 Specify a proxy to send the requests through your proxy or BurpSuite ex: 127.0.0.1:8080

         -gw,  --grep-word             Enable The grep word flag will be usefull when grepping partiuclar codes like for 200: OK ---> cat subprober-results.txt | grep OK
                                       This will show the results with 200-299 range codes

         -ar,  --allow-redirect        Enabling these flag will make Subprober to follow the redirection and ger results

+    [MATCHERS]:

+        -ex,  --exclude               Exclude specific response status code(s) from the analysis.

+        -mc,  --match                 Specify specific response status code(s) to include in the analysis.

+    [OUTPUT]:

+        -o,   --output                Define the output filename to store the results of the probing operation.

+    [Rate-Limits]:

+        -c,   --concurrency           Set the concurrency level for multiple processes.
+Default is 50.

+        -to,  --timeout               Set a custom timeout value for sending requests.

+    [UPDATES]:

+        -up,  --update                Update Subprober to the latest version (pip required to be installed)

+    [DEBUG]:

+        -h,   --help                  Show this help message for you and exit!

+        -s,   --silent                Enable silent mode to suppress the display of Subprober banner and version information.

+        -v,   --verbose               Enable verbose mode to display error results on the console.

         -nc,  --no-color              Enabling the --no-color will display the output without any CLI colors

-    -up,  --update               Update Subprober to the latest version through pip and git.

-[INFO]:

-    subprober -f filename.txt -c 20 --title --server --application-type --word-count -o output.txt

-    cat subdomains.txt | subprober -c 20 -to 8 -tl -sv -wc -apt -ex 404 500  -o output.txt

-[NOTE]:

-    - Important Note Subprober new version is highly built in with concurrent so please be sure with your concurrency value because high concurrency values will cause race condition.

-    - Subprobers recommended concurrency value is between the range from 15-100 for accuracy and high concurrent performance.

 ```